typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 implementation detail:

 1. not all `IO` tasks are cancelable.
 Cancellation status is only checked *after* asynchronous boundaries.
-It can be achieved in following way:
+It can be achieved in the following way:
   - Building it with `IO.cancelable`, `IO.async`, `IO.asyncF` or `IO.bracket`
   - Using `IO.cancelBoundary` or `IO.shift`

-  Note that second point is the consequence of the first one and anything that involves those operations is also possible to cancel.
+  Note that the second point is the consequence of the first one and anything that involves those operations is also possible to cancel.
 It includes, but is not limited to waiting on `Mvar.take`, `Mvar.put` and `Deferred.get`.